eosnetworkfoundation/product/api-http/proposals/snapshot-api.md

 ![image](https://user-images.githubusercontent.com/79997103/212993658-af39ac43-ee64-4578-8d8f-4cbe16dba1da.png)

 ### Retrieving Snapshot Requests
-This endpoint will return all scheduled snapshot requests with pagination - starting from snapshot determined by 'start_snapshot_request_id' (optional) and returning 'limit' number of snapshots (optional as well)
+This endpoint will return all scheduled snapshot requests.
+Maximum amount of snapshots that can be scheduled determined by hardcoded safeguard value set at reasonable amount.

 For each snapshot request returned a list of associated snapshots (if any) will be returned